 You can browse through their hardware offerings on their website, and one perk of membership pricing is that you can get a card reader for free when you work with Payment Depot.
 One thing merchants need to remember though is that you are essentially renting this machine from Payment Depot (or Fiserv) and you will not own the machine at any point.
-Click here to get our thoughts on renting equipment.
+In our opinion, you should avoid renting equipment whenever possible.

 Payment Depot has the basics covered when it comes to tools in your payments arsenal, like a payment gateway for your website and a virtual terminal for you to key-in transactions, but beyond this, it is hard to find out what else they offer just from browsing their website, so you'll need to try and get on the phone with one of their sales people.